 Downloadable PDF Formats

-- Farsi (Persian) (trans.
-Nina Hosseini-Kivanani)
+- Farsi (Persian) (translated by Nina Hosseini-Kivanani)

-- French (trans.
-Jennifer Legault)
+- French (translated by Jennifer Legault)

-- Italian (trans.
-Angela Grant)
+- Italian (translated by Angela Grant)

-- Portuguese (trans.
-Ceriz Bicalho Costa)
+- Portuguese (translated by Ceriz Bicalho Costa)

-- Slovenian (Martina Ozbič)
+- Slovenian (translated by Martina Ozbič)

-- Spanish (trans.
-Pablo Requena)
+- Spanish (translated by Pablo Requena)